Implementing a block widget

 npm run dev

-Once the editor is up and running you can start implementing the plugin.
-You can keep the entire plugin code in a single file, however, it is recommended to split its “editing” and “UI” layers and create a master plugin which loads both.
+Once the editor is up and running, you can start implementing the plugin.
+You can keep the entire plugin code in a single file; however, it is recommended to split its “editing” and “UI” layers and create a master plugin that loads both.
 This way, you ensure better separation of concerns and allow for recomposing the features (for example, picking the editing part of an existing feature but writing your own UI for it).
 All official CKEditor 5 plugins follow this pattern.

-Additionally, you will split the code of commands, buttons and other “self-contained” components to separate files, too.
+Additionally, you will split the code of commands, buttons, and other “self-contained” components into separate files, too.
 In order not to mix up these files with your project’s main.js file, create this directory structure:

 ├── main.js